 Basswood’s combination of strength and light weight has long made it the preferred choice for shutters.

-Wood and the glues used to bind “manufactured” woods expand contract, harden, stretch, absorb ultra-violet light from Colorado’s high altitude sun and chip at different rates.
-These differences can be masked for a time by a thick coat of paint.
-However, shutters are usually placed in direct sun; exposed directly to open or poorly insulated windows; and opened, closed and adjusted repeatedly over a lifetime.
-These environments stress the shutter materials in precisely the way that wood and glues fail: by forcing the materials to change in the same way over time.
-Rather than remain whole, the wood/glue combinations tend to separate over time revealing glue lines, bleed-thru, delaminations, splits and cracked paint.
+Wood and the glues that bind “manufactured” woods expand, contract, harden, stretch, absorb ultra-violet light from Colorado’s high altitude sun, and chip at different rates.
+A thick coat of paint can mask these differences for a time.
+However, shutters are usually placed in direct sun; exposed directly to open or poorly insulated windows; and opened, closed, and adjusted repeatedly over a lifetime.
+These environments stress the shutter materials precisely how wood and glues fail: by forcing the materials to change in the same way over time.
+Rather than remain whole, the wood/glue combinations tend to separate over time, revealing glue lines, bleed-thru, delaminations, splits, and cracked paint.

 Exposed to moisture or rot, Basswood components may resist decay for weeks or years.
-At the other end of the scale, exposed MDF panels will soak up moisture like a sponge.
+Exposed MDF panels will soak up moisture at the other end of the scale like a sponge.

 http://www.epa.gov/iaq/formalde.html http://en.wikipedia.org/wiki/Formaldehyde http://www.cancer.gov/cancertopics/factsheet/Risk/formaldehyde http://www.osha.gov/SLTC/formaldehyde/ http://en.wikipedia.org/wiki/Hardwood http://en.wikipedia.org/wiki/Acrylonitrile_butadiene_styrene http://en.wikipedia.org/wiki/Polypropylene http://en.wikipedia.org/wiki/Tilia

-Bring home the beauty of custom window coverings with a convenient on-site no pressure consultation from New View Blinds and Shutters.
-We will offer you low everyday honest pricing on a huge selection of shutters, shades, blinds and more.
-Take advantage of our decades of experience to find your perfect window coverings!
+Bring home the beauty of custom window coverings with a convenient on-site, no-pressure consultation from New View Blinds and Shutters.
+We will offer you low everyday honest pricing on a huge selection of shutters, shades, blinds, and more.
+Please use our decades of experience to find your perfect window coverings!